ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ### Configure Methods

-These methods configure an instrument’s state or settings (such as voltage settings, configuring trigger parameters).
+These methods configure an instrument's state or settings (such as voltage settings, configuring trigger parameters).
 To create a new Configure Method while adhering to best practices, follow these steps:

 #### Method Definition